nicolasdao/puffy-core/README.md

 npm run build
 ```

-This command compiles the ES6 modules located under the `src` folder into the `dist` folder.
+This command compiles the ES6 modules located under the `src` folder to `.cjs` file sent to the `dist` folder.

 ## Unit test